 Try this: Take a C: drive with Windows 98.
 Back it up onto Bellevue's network using drag-and-drop.
 Do a low-level format on the old C: drive and install Windows XP.
 Drag the backup into a new folder on the XP desktop.

-Windows Folder within will be empty; no Desktop, and everything relating
+Folder within will be empty; no Desktop, and everything relating to Outlook

 "Microsoft won't certify their reps - 26 Dec.2002"